ethpandaops/ethereum-package/README.md

   # Leave blank to use the default image according to your network params
   image: ""

+  # A list of optional extra env_vars the dora container should spin up with
+  env: {}

 # Configuration place for transaction spammer - https:#github.com/MariusVanDerWijden/tx-fuzz
 tx_spammer_params:
   # A list of optional extra params that will be passed to the TX Spammer container for modifying its behaviour